VidyaSource/web-design-101/README.md

 ##Intended Audience

-Beginners in web design who want to learn the basics of HTML, CSS, and JavaScript and how these technologies fit together.
+Beginners in web design who haven't done anything more complicated on the web than tag their friends on Facebook but want to learn the basics of HTML, CSS, and JavaScript and how these technologies fit together.

 ##Instructions